 What is the process?

-You are admitted to the Hospitalisation Ward.
+You will be admitted to the Hospitalisation Ward.
 Fasting is required for the day that you are admitted: that means at least two hours for clear fluids (only water, tea and coffee), at least six hours for a light meal and dairy products and at least eight hours for a regular meal.
 You may take your medication as agreed with the physician.

 If no recent laboratory results are available, blood samples may be collected.

-You will be given a gown to wear.
+You will be given a surgical gown to wear.
 Shortly before the procedure, you can be provided with a tablet to help you relax.
 The nurse will place an IV line in your arm for the administration of medication, should that be necessary.